History of Berliner FC Dynamo (1954–1978): The weak 1960s (1961–1965)

 Fritz Gödicke was the new coach for the 1963-64 season.
 Günter Schröter served as his assistant.
 The team was joined by young forward Joachim Hall from SG Dynamo Hohenschönhausen for the season.
 Young forward Günter Wolff was now also a regular player in the team.
 Wolff had made his debut for the first team of Dynamo Berlin in the DDR-Oberliga in 1962.
 The 1963-64 season was first season without former star Schröter.
 Dynamo Berlin was now a lower-table side in the DDR-Oberliga.
 The team stood at last place in the league after the first half of the season.
 However, a turn came with the 2-0 win over BSG Lokomotive Stendal on the 14th matchday.
 The team then defeated local-rival ASK Vorwärts Berlin 1-4 away on the 18th matchday, with two goals by Joachim Hall.
 However, the team was still under threat of relegation with only a few matchdays remaining.
 SC Dynamo Berlin met SC Motor Jena in the 24th matchday.
 Before the match, the team stood at 10th place in the league, only point above 13th placed BSG Motor Zwickau.
-Dynamo Berlin defeated SC Motor Jena 2-1 after a winning goal by Hall and climbed to an eighth place.
+Dynamo Berlin defeated SC Motor Jena 2-1 after a winning goal by Hall and climbed to the eighth place.
 Dynamo Berlin eventually finished the 1963-64 DDR-Oberliga in an eight place.
 Hall became the best goalscorer for Dynamo Berlin in the league with 10 goals.
 Former national team player Wilfried Klingbiel left the team for SC Aufbau Magdeburg after the season.

 Dieter Fuchs (left) and Wolfgang Pfeifer of SG Dynamo Dresden (right) during the match between the two teams at the Dynamo Stadium in the DDR-Oberliga on 25 November 1964.

 The team was joined by defender Jochen Carow from SG Dynamo Hohenschönhausen for the 1964-65 season.
 Jürgen Bräunlich took over as the new first-choice goalkeeper during the autumn of 1964.
 Dynamo Berlin struggled at the bottom of the table during the season.
 The team was eliminated by ASG Vorwärts Neubrandenburg in the 1964-65 FDGB-Pokal already in the first round of the DDR-Oberliga clubs.
 Due to the lack of successes, coach Gödicke was dismissed, after only 18 months on the position.
 Former SC Dynamo Berlin forward Karl Schäffner, active until 1960, became the new coach on 7 February 1965.
 Dynamo Berlin finished the 1964-65 DDR-Oberliga in 12th place.